waratuman/waratuman.github.com/_posts/articles/2010-01-12-installing-erlang-on-mac-os-x.markdown

     Eshell V5.7.4  (abort with ^G)
     1>

-A prompt should apear telling you that you are in the Eshell.
+A prompt should appear telling you that you are in the Eshell.
 If everything worked, then the installed worked.

 To quit the prompt type: